Kraft Foods Inc.: Financial expansion

 In 2000, Philip Morris (renamed Altria in 2003) acquired Nabisco Holdings for $18.9 billion and merged the company with Kraft Foods the same year.
 Also in 2000, the company acquired Balance Bar.
 In 2001, Philip Morris sold 280 million Kraft shares via the third-largest IPO of all time, retaining an 88.1% stake in the company.
 Also in 2001, Kraft acquired the Bulgarian and Romanian coffee businesses, as well as the Moroccan coffee business.
 On January 4, 2002, Kraft acquired Stollwerck's Eastern European confectionery businesses.
 In March 2004, Kraft acquired juice maker Veryfine.

 In 2004, it sold its sugar confectionery division to Wrigley, while doing minor divestitures—including its hot cereals division (Cream of Wheat) to B&G Foods in 2007, its fruit snacks division to Kellogg's in 2005, its pet snacks division (Milk-Bone) to Del Monte Foods in 2006, juice drinks and Fruit2o to Sunny Delight Beverages in 2007, its yogurt division to CoolBrands International, its British desserts business to Premier Foods and some grocery brands in 2006.

-In 2006, the company bought Southern European business of United Biscuits, gaining several local brands such as Galletas Fontanenda.
+In 2006, the company bought the Southern European business of United Biscuits, acquiring several local brands such as Galletas Fontanenda.

-Investor Nelson Peltz bought a three-percent stake at Kraft Foods and was talking with the executives on revitalizing the business, with options such as buying Wendy's fast-food chain or selling off Post cereals and Maxwell House coffee.
+Investor Nelson Peltz bought a three-percent stake at Kraft Foods and discussed revitalizing the business with executives, with options such as buying Wendy's fast-food chain or selling off Post cereals and Maxwell House coffee.

 On January 31, 2007, after months of speculation, the company announced that its 88.1% stake would be spun off to Altria shareholders at the end of March 2007, giving each approximately 0.7 shares of Kraft for each share of Altria they owned.
 Kraft became an independent publicly held company.